Copper Roofing Systems – Durable & Low Maintenance

 Copper is a beautiful, natural material which is well suited to the demands of modern architecture while retaining a timeless quality.

 Copper is also environmentally friendly; It is a natural material present in all plants, animals, and human beings.
-Unlike other metals, it is non-toxic, does not accumulate in the body and does not present any risk of prolonged contact.
+Unlike other metals, Copper is non-toxic, does not accumulate in the body and does not present any risk of prolonged contact.

 It is almost 100% recyclable and can be recycled infinitely without any loss of quality, and its superior electrical and thermal energy efficiencies reduce the waste of electrical energy.